 “I have been involved with Save the Children over the last 10 years and have witnessed the impact they have on transforming the lives of children in the most challenging places in the world.
 I'm inspired by the passion and commitment of Save the Children to the mission of making the world a better place for children.”

-PRESIDENT AND CEO OF INGKA GROUP
+CEO OF INGKA GROUP

-Jesper Brodin is the President and CEO of Ingka Group.
+Jesper Brodin is the CEO of Ingka Group.
 Ingka Group, formerly known as IKEA Group, is the world's largest home furnishing retailer and owns and operates 367 IKEA stores in 30 markets (FY18) under franchise agreements with Inter IKEA Systems B.V.

 Jesper started his IKEA career in 1995 as the Purchase manager in Pakistan, IKEA Group.
 During the years he has held different roles such as assistant to Ingvar Kamprad and Anders Dahlvig, CEO at the time, Business area manager Kitchen and Dining, as well as his recent role as Managing Director for Range & Supply, Inter IKEA Group.